jontbell40/Nmyslogger/README.md

 # Nmyslogger
-A simple logger in myphon to connect to mysql
+A simple logger in pyhon to connect & log to mysql

 I Recently had a customer demonstration, as with most demonstrations after weeks of success, it when badly.
 Tests that had not failed for weeks fell over.
 The difficult part was it was difficult for them to feel confident that this was the case because our logs were spread across individual developer machines.